2011 European Women's U-19 Handball Championship: Qualification

-A total of 29 national teams registered for the tournament, from which the four best placed teams of the 2009 Women's 17 European Handball Championship, namely Denmark, France, Norway and Russia automatically qualified for the championship, joined by organizer country Netherlands.
-The remaining twenty-four teams competed between 21–24 April 2011 in six groups of four for the eleven spots left.
+A total of 29 national teams registered for the tournament, from which the four best placed teams of the 2009 European Women's U-19 Handball Championship, namely Denmark, France, Norway and Russia automatically qualified for the championship, joined by organizer country Netherlands.
+The remaining twenty-four teams competed between 21 and 24 April 2011 in six groups of four for the eleven spots left.
 Groups 1 to 5 offered two places each, while from the sixth group only the winner advanced to the European Championship.
 After the mini-tournaments were concluded, the following teams qualified for the continental event: Spain, Serbia (Group 1); Germany, Austria (Group 2); Hungary, Sweden (Group 3); Croatia, Poland (Group 4); Ukraine, Slovenia (Group 5) and Romania (Group 6).

 Draw

 The draw for the groups of the final tournament took place in Leek, Netherlands, on 27 April 2011.
 In the process first the teams from pot 4, pot 3 and pot 1 were drawn, respectively, following that host nation Netherlands had the right to choose the group where they would like to be classified.
 The remaining three teams were distributed in the regular way.